Hardness of RNA Folding Problem with Four Symbols: From Cliques to RNA Folding

-In Section~\ref{ss-1} we describe two encodings $\text{CNG}(t), \text{CLG}(t)$ for a $k$-clique $t$ based on the black box described in Lemma~\ref{lem-1}.
-In Section~\ref{ss-2}, adapting the encodings shown in the previous subsection as the building blocks, we present the definition of the binary sequence $S_G$.
-We will give a lower bound on $\text{RNA}(S_G)$ by demonstrating an RNA folding of $S_G$, and the bound will depend on whether $G$ has a $3k$-clique.
+The organization of this section is as follows.
+In Section~\ref{ss-1} we describe the two gadgets $\text{CNG}(t)$ and $\text{CLG}(t)$ for a $k$-clique $t$ based on the black box tool of Lemma~\ref{lem-1}.
+In Section~\ref{ss-2}, adapting the gadgets developed in Section~\ref{ss-1}, we present the definition of the binary sequence $S_G$.
+In Section~\ref{ss-3}, we show that there exists an optimal RNA foldings of $S_G$ satisfying some good properties, and then we calculate the value of ${\RNA}(S_G)$ in Section~\ref{ss-4}.

-The goal of the next two subsections is to show that the bound given in Section~\ref{ss-2} is actually the exact value of $\text{RNA}(S_G)$.
-In Section~\ref{ss-3}, we show that there exists an optimal RNA folding of $S_G$ meeting several constraints.
-These constraints will simplify the calculation of $\text{RNA}(S_G)$, and we will work out the exact calculation in Section~\ref{ss-4}.